CDLUC3/uc3-present/monthly_ops/demo.md

 - Accomplish as much as we can
 - Figure it out together
 - Document learnings
-- Document a script the next session
+  - Build a script to follow in next session

 ----